10 Free Washcloth Crochet Patterns To Make

 Making washcloths is one of the best ways to try out different crochet stitches.
 It means that you can work on a range of patterns that are new to you, they’re generally quick to make and you have something tangible and useful at the end that can be used for cleaning around the house or washing in the shower.

-There are so may washcloth crochet patterns out there to choose from but each pattern in this list has a different stitch and a different style to make it easier to decide which to work on based on your home decor and needs.
+There are so many free washcloth crochet patterns out there to choose from but each pattern in this list has a different stitch and a different style to make it easier to decide which to work on based on your home decor and needs.

 They’re all so gorgeous that I’m tempted to just work my way through the whole list and try out each style.